smittytone/FeatherClock/README.md

 Currently, the clock has no remote control, which the Electric Imp Platform makes very easy to implement, but is rather less so here.
 You can [set preferences](#clock-settings), though.
 Adding a web UI, served locally or remotely, lies in a future phase of the project.

 **Note** I previously supported the [Adafruit Feather HUZZAH ESP8266](https://www.adafruit.com/product/2821), but this is no longer the case: its RTC is poor and it has too little memory.
 If you are using this board, you can find the code in the [`archive`](/archive) directory.
 I will instead be focusing on boards that are more modern.

+Version 1.4.0 includes the option to alternate the clock with a readout of the current outdoor temperature.
+This requires the `prefs.json` file to be updated with additional keys, and this has been done with the sample file included here (see **Clock Settings**, below).
+It is easy to turn off this feature if you don't require it: change the value of the `show_temp` key to `false`, or comment out the line.
+By default, the clock will not enable this feature.

+The temperature is collected from [Open Meteo](https://open-meteo.com/), which provides free access for low-volume, non-commercial applications.

 ### Installation ###